systemd/mkosi/mkosi.md

   directory does not exist the `$BUILDDIR` environment variable is not set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.

+* `mkosi.includedir/` may be a directory.
+If so, it is automatically used as out-of-tree include directory.
+Specifically, this directory will be mounted into the build container at /usr/include when building the build image and when running the build script.
+After building the (cached) build image, this directory will contain all the files installed to /usr/include.
+Language servers or other tools can use these files to provide a better editing experience for developers working on a project.

 * `mkosi.rootpw` may be a file containing the password or hashed password (if `--password-is-hashed` is set) for the root user of the